 First things first: As of now, the U.S. isn’t officially experiencing a recession.

-But with reports of one potentially looming on the horizon for more than a year now (and inflation skyrocketing our grocery bills), some consumers and marketers are understandably nervous.
+However, with reports of one potentially looming on the horizon (J.P.
+Morgan estimates the probability of one happening this year at 60%), some consumers and marketers are understandably nervous.

 It’s natural to fear a possible economic downturn, of course.
-But if the pandemic taught us anything, it’s that plans can change in a flash.
+But if the last several years and a global pandemic have taught us anything, it’s that plans and protocols can change in a flash.

 Evidence shows brands that pulled back on their advertising efforts during recessions saw decreased returns on existing efforts and a greater risk of being lapped by competitors.

-If you’ve been thinking of pausing your pay-per-click (PPC) campaigns in anticipation of a possible economic recession, here are some alternatives to consider.
+If you’ve been thinking of pausing your pay-per-click (PPC) campaigns in anticipation of a possible economic recession, you may want to read what our expert has to say first.

 1. Invest in what’s working, scale back what’s not

-Now is a great time to take stock of your current paid search marketing campaign metrics to analyze what’s resonating with your target audience (i.e. bringing you the best return on ad spend or ROAS) and what needs a second look.
+Now is a great time to take stock of your current paid search marketing campaign metrics to analyze what’s resonating with your target audience (i.e., what’s bringing you the best return on ad spend or ROAS) and what needs a second look.

 If you or your company’s higher-ups are in talks about adjusting priorities, the marketing budget may get put on the chopping block.